anttonalberdi/bamse/README.md

 An example data input file can be found in example/inputfile.txt

 ## Snakemake output
 BAMSE implements Snakemake for efficient processing of the data.
 BAMSE will sequentially create the following folders and files throughout the process.
 The most relevant files are bolded.
+If any of these files are already generated BAMSE will not run the processes needed to generate them again, and will follow the pipeline from that checkpoint.
+If you want to re-run a specific step, remove the files, and BAMSE will start from the immediate previous step.

 #### Data folder
+This folder contains the raw data copied from the directory specified in the input file.
+Files are oranised by run as specified in the input file.
+A simple set-up of two runs and one sample per run is shown in the following:

 - 0-Data
   - 0-Data/RUN1
   - 0-Data/RUN1/SAMPLEA_1.fastq